Keyfactor/gcp-secretmanager-pam/README.md

----

 ### Initial Configuration of PAM Provider
-In order to allow Keyfactor to use the new Google-SecretManager PAM Provider, the definition needs to be added to the application database.
+In order to allow Keyfactor to use the new Google Secret Manager PAM Provider, the definition needs to be added to the application database.
 This is done by running the provided [add_PAMProvider.sql](./add_PAMProvider.sql) script on the Keyfactor application database, which only needs to be done one time.

 If you have a hosted environment or need assistance completing this step, please contact Keyfactor Support.